omerfaunal/StandUpApp/README.md

 You type how many minutes you want to work, how many minutes you want to take a break.
 It gives you an audible alert to stand up when the time is up!

+Writes a tick for each set of work you complete.
+This way you can see how much you have worked!

 ![Image of main](https://github.com/omerfaunal/StandUpReminderApp/blob/main/images/main.PNG?raw=true)

 ### Set Timer